Add keyboard shortcuts to switch tabs with a Quicksilver-style search or a most recently used menu

 ★ Search the browser history

 To find something in the last 2000 pages of your browser history, type "/h" in the search box, then a space, and then part of the page's name or URL.

 The same CTRL-ENTER (CMD-ENTER on macOS) and SHIFT-ENTER shortcuts will open the visited page in a new tab or window.

 If you use the handy extension "The Great Suspender", then suspended tabs will look faded in the list, and the original URL is shown (not that long chrome-extension:// one you see in the location bar).
 That means if you search for "chrome" or "extension", you won't simply match all the suspended tabs, which is what happens in other tab search extensions.

 Press SHIFT-ENTER to switch to a tab and unsuspend it in one go.
 Or shift-click it with the mouse.

 ★ Incognito mode

-Tabs in incognito mode display the incognito icon, so you can distinguish a normal tab from an incognito one with the same title.
+Tabs in incognito mode display the incognito icon under the page's favicon, so you can distinguish a normal tab from an incognito one with the same title.

 ★ Copy a URL or title

 You can also copy the URL and title of the selected tab, bookmark or history item: